From the Mailbag:

 Below is an email I received today.
 The link goes to a site that claims to be able to research driver's licenses.
 I know that in California at least they are wrong as far as the law is concerned.
 I don't know what their real goal is, though.
 This is the email:

 Funny you should mention it.
-Here's another email I recently received:
+Here's a similar email I recently received:

 Subject: Check your Driver's License